-This Pesto Tuna Pasta is made with tuna, pasta, basil, nuts, garlic, olive oil, parmesan, greek yogurt and lemon juice.
+This Pesto Tuna Pasta Recipe is made with tuna, pasta, basil, nuts, garlic, olive oil, parmesan, greek yogurt and lemon juice.

 This is such a simple easy dish that everyone will love.
 If you use store bought pesto, all you need is pesto, tuna, pasta and greek yogurt.
 I prefer making the pesto from scratch, because the flavor is so much better with freshly chopped basil.
 To make the pesto, all you need is a food processor or a blender.
 This pasta is perfectly paired with my Buttermilk Roasted Chicken and Air Fried Chicken Legs.

 This is such an easy and tasty alternative and a dish for lunch.
 You simply add the pesto in with the pasta, tuna, greek yogurt and lemon juice.
 Pesto is an Italian sauce that can be topped on pasta, chicken or rice.
 It is made with fresh basil, garlic, parmesan cheese, pine nuts and olive oil.